kanmani-kamalanathan/notes-app-react/README.md

 # notes-app-react

-A mini project done for the internship at Stige Tech
+React.js mini project done as a part of Trainity (formerly Stige) internship